bpptkg/chart-studio/README.md

 There are several required environment variables that need to be set in `.env.[mode].local` file:

-- VITE_BASE_URL

-  Base URL to serve the static files.
-Default to `/`.

 - VITE_BMA_URL

   BMA web services URL, e.g. `https://bma.cendana15.com` to fetch various